microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

     _Successful deployment_

 Because you selected **S1 - Standard** as the pricing tier in Step 3, you can transmit up to 400,000 messages a day to the IoT Hub for $50 per month.
-A **Free** tier that accepts up to 8,000 messages per day is also available, but that tier might be too limiting for today's exercise.
+A **Free** tier that accepts up to 8,000 messages per day is also available, but that tier might be too limiting for this exercise.
 For more information on the various pricing tiers that are available, see [IoT Hub pricing](https://azure.microsoft.com/pricing/details/iot-hub/).

 <a name="Exercise2"></a>
 ### Exercise 2: Deploy an app to the device ###

 In this exercise, you will compile an embedded C++ app that transmits events to your Azure IoT Hub and use Visual Studio Code to upload it to the MXChip.
 Once the app is uploaded, it will begin executing on the device, and it will send a JSON payload containing three accelerometer values (X, Y, and Z) as well as temperature and humidity readings approximately every two seconds.
 The app is persisted in the firmware and automatically resumes execution if the device is powered off and back on.

+1. Using git, clone the [lab's assets](https://github.com/Azure/CloudIoTHack) to your local file system.
+You can optionally use the download link on the repository's home page to download the assets as a zip file.

 1. Start Visual Studio Code and select **Open Folder...** from the **File** menu.
-Browse to the "FlySimEmbedded" folder included in the lab download.
+Browse to the "FlySimEmbedded" folder included in the lab's assets.

 1. Open **config.h** and replace YOUR_DISPLAY_NAME with a friendly display name.
 Then save the file. **This name will be seen by everyone when the ATC app is run in Lab 4**, so please choose a name that's appropriate.
 Also make it as **unique as possible** by including birth dates (for example, "Amelia Earhart 093059") or other values that are unlikely to be duplicated.